Ruth Buzzi: Personal life, illness and death

 Buzzi was a charter member of the Pasadena Playhouse Alumni Association.
 She painted as a hobby; however, she had never offered her oil paintings for sale to the public, choosing to donate original works to charity, where they sold in excess of $6,000.

 Buzzi supported numerous children's charities, including Make a Wish Foundation, Special Olympics, the Thalians, St. Jude Children's Research Hospital, and Big Brothers Big Sisters of America, and she was a children's art summer camp sponsor through the Dallas Museum of Biblical Art.
 She was active in fundraising for the Utopia Animal Rescue Ranch in Medina Texas, and other animal causes.

 Buzzi lived with her husband, actor Kent Perkins, on a 600 acre cattle and horse ranch near Stephenville, Texas.
 They were avid automobile collectors.
 Their collection focused on post-war English vehicles, including Bentley, Rolls-Royce, and Jaguar, although it also includes several American convertibles and muscle cars.
 Some of their cars have been donated or lent to the Petersen Automotive Museum in Los Angeles, including a red, fuel-injected 1957 Chevrolet convertible that was exhibited from 1993 to 2011 as part of the display honoring the cars of Steve McQueen.
 Buzzi's 1960 Rolls-Royce Silver Cloud drophead coupe convertible was on display for the "Century of Elegance" exhibit.

 Buzzi was named in numerous songs, including House of Pain's "I'm a Swing It", The Bled's "Ruth Buzzi Better Watch Her Back", and the Loretta Lynn/Conway Twitty duet "You're the Reason Our Kids Are Ugly".

 Buzzi was diagnosed with Alzheimer's disease in 2012.
 In July 2022, it was reported that Buzzi had suffered a series of strokes and was improving.

-Buzzi died of complications from Alzheimer's disease during hospice care at her home, in Stephenville, Texas, on May 1, 2025.
-She was 88.
+Buzzi died of complications from Alzheimer's disease during hospice care at her home, in Stephenville, Texas, on May 1, 2025, at age 88.